How to Practice Self-Love

 Not every difficult emotion means something is wrong with you.

-Sometimes you feel unsure because you are growing.
+Sometimes you feel unsure because you are making a decision that matters.

-Sometimes you feel overwhelmed because you have been doing too much for too long.
+Sometimes you feel overwhelmed because you have been carrying too much without support.

 Practicing self-love means allowing those feelings without immediately turning them into self-criticism.